01 of 11

 Most people drive past Béthune (south of Lille) on their way to somewhere else.
 That's a shame as it’s an interesting town with a cobbled town square full of architectural gems.
 Rebuilt after World War I, you get a panorama of Flemish gables and Art Deco.
 The area around Béthune and the town itself was made a UNESCO World Heritage Site in 2012.
 The slightly wacky feel Béthune has is great at Christmastime when a lively market fills the square and the town.
 There’s a living creche, complete with donkeys, and you can take the family in a ride in a carriage.
 All kinds of street theater awaits: magicians, make-up sessions, dancing, ice sculptures and enough people dressed up in period costumes to make you feel you’re in a Christmas panto yourself.

-Boulogne Christmas Market run over the weekend of December 16th to 20th 2016.
+Boulogne Christmas Market runs over the weekend of December 15th to 17th 2017.

 Dunkirk Christmas Market

-Dunkerque (Dunkirk) gets a bit neglected particularly as the main ferry companies from the U.K. don’t use the port.
+Dunkerque (Dunkirk) gets a bit neglected particularly as some of the main ferry companies from the U.K. don’t use the port.
 But it’s a small, pretty town, with a lovely beach stretch backed by hotels, restaurants and bars.
-The Christmas market takes place in place Roger Salerno in the center of town.
-The town puts on a good show, with stilt walkers and goblins, carriage rides, music, a laser light show and toboggan ride.
+The Christmas market takes place in different parts of the town, putting on a great show, with stilt walkers and goblins, carriage rides, music, a laser light show and toboggan ride.
 Stock up on foie gras and pastries.

 More about Dunkirk